StEugen/Tasks-for-students/building-a-boilerplate/README.md

 <h3>13.
 Background</h3>
 Your website is not full without some background.
 So, let's just create one for educational purposes (in real situation it's more likely that you'll have one real background picture).
 Use touch command to create background.jpg
 <br><br>
 <h3>14.
-Header and body image</h3>
+Header and body image, and remember about font!</h3>
 Also, we need some header.jpeg and body.jpg.
-So, create one, pls,
+And we need font file, let's create font.otf
 <br><br>
 <h3>15.
 List!</h3>
 Once again, pls, list the contents